hannah1ee/cse15l-lab-reports/lab01.md

 > **using the command with no arguments**

 ![Image](lab01_3a.png)
+- The working directory was /home
+- The output I got was an interactive input where after typing text, in this case, 'hello world', the 'cat' command will display what I entered.
+Although this is not a very common usage, it is typically used for interactive input because by pressing 'Ctrl-D' or 'Ctrl-Z', you can see the input returned.
+- This output is not an error.

 > **using the command with a path to a directory as an argument**

 ![Image](lab01_3b.png)
+- The working directory was /home
+- The output I got was a error message that 'cat' recognizes the argument as a directory.
+In this case, lecture1 was in the filesystem of the home page.
+- This is an error because a directory is not a valid operation for 'cat'.
+The 'cat' command is used to concatenate and display the content of files, not directories.
+If you want to list the contents of a directory, the 'ls' command should be used instead.

 ![Image](lab01_3c.png)
+- The working directory was /home
+- The output I got was an error message that 'cat' cannot find the file or directory 'messages'.
+In this case, 'messages' was not in the filesystem of the home.
+- This is an error because the specified file or directory does not exist in the working directory.
+In this case, this is because the path to the directory 'messages' is incorrect.

 > **using the command with a path to a file as an argument**

 ![Image](lab01_3d.png)
+- The working directory was /home/lecture1
+- The output I got was the text of the README file, which was 'To use this program: javac Hello.java, java Hello messages/en-us.txt'.
+When the command 'cat' is ran with a file as its argument, it displays the contents of the specified file.
+The output is the content of the file printed to the terminal.
+- This is not an error.